Coloring Concrete with Iron Oxides: A Complete How-To Guide

 • Concrete mix

-• Measuring tools
+• Measurement tools

 • Mixing container

-• Protective gear (gloves, mask)
+• Safety equipment (gloves, mask)

 • Water

-2. Determine the Color Ratio
+2. Establish the Color Proportion

-3. Mix the Iron Oxides with the Dry Ingredients
+3. Combine Iron Oxides with Dry Ingredients

-4. Add Water Gradually
+4. Gradually Incorporate Water

 5. Pour and Finish the Concrete

-7. Sealing the Colored Concrete
+7. Seal the Colored Concrete

 The company is the world’s best iron oxide green, iron oxide brown supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.